KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo15 - jingle bells few notes and investigation demo 14 -DMA not working properly/README.md

 > [!WARNING]
 > !!
 WARNING!!! !!
-If you download the .wma file, turn your headphones/speaker volume down to minimum.
-The audio is much louder than the narrator, especially the first few seconds, for demo1 and demo2.
+If you download .wma file, turn your headphones/speaker volume down to minimum.
+The audio is much louder than narrator, especially the first few seconds, for demo1 and demo2.

 <h3>1.
 Maybe I'll start with what works and what has been improved.</h3>
 GPT-5 gave me some reasons why it can only do 1x BEEP and then freeze.
 It's at the bottom of the page.
 He created a